 Treatment For Mental Health Disorders

-Although there is a wealth of NHS treatment providers on hand to provide the treatment you may require, we can offer you almost immediate treatment for mental health disorders at our residential rehab.
+Although there is a wealth of NHS treatment providers on hand to provide the treatment you may require, we can offer you almost immediate treatment for addiction and mental health disorders at our residential rehab.

 Combining psychological therapies with well-being therapies, our treatments have been recognised as industry-leading.

-Contact Us Today For Mental Health Support and Treatment
+Contact Us Today For Dual Diagnosis Treatment

 To find out more about the treatment we can offer, or to refer yourself for treatment, please call us today on 01908 489 421.